PPP Loans & Credit Scores: Is A Credit Check Required To Get A PPP Loan? What To Expect When You Apply

 More About PPP Loans

-We’ve also written a guide to the requirements for applying for a PPP loan (along with the requirements for how you must spend your funds in order to have your loan forgiven).
+We’ve written a guide to the requirements for applying for a PPP loan (along with the requirements for how you must spend your funds in order to have your loan forgiven).
 We highly encourage you to read through this article before you apply for a PPP loan.
 The article also contains descriptions and links to some of our preferred PPP lenders.
 These lenders should allow you to complete and submit an online PPP application starting the week of January 11th.

 Finally, after you apply for a PPP loan, you may find yourself waiting to hear the results of your efforts for some time.